vishm/gitmonorep-attribution/readme.md

 git show --name-only  9ba7577..0992e8d --oneline | python3 srcattrib.py app1
 ````

-All relevant Jiras will be source from the changes in the description.
+All relevant Jiras will be sourced from the changes in the description.

 ## Application Definition